Press ESC to close

 Louise Bourgeois, Arch of Hysteria, 2004.
 PoMo Collection. © The Easton Foundation / BONO 2024.
 Photo: Christopher Burke

-In a real-world attempt to tackle the gender inequality typical of museum collections, PoMo is assigning 60% of its budget for further acquisitions to work by women artists.
+Additional acquisitions will focus on women artists.
+In order to tackle the gender inequality typical of museum collections, PoMo is assigning 60% of the acquisitions budget to work made by women.
 As the collection is expanded and diversified, the thinking goes, it will help increase the visibility of artists previously underrepresented among Norway’s art institutions.

 , Pop in at PoMo: Norway’s Most Progressive and Promising Museum, Museum Spotlight Europe